Information Disclosure and Promotion Policy Design for Platforms: Proofs

-\emph{Proof.} From the proof of Theorem \ref{thm:LongRunAverageOptimalConsumerSurplus}, there exists a confounding promotion policy and signaling mechanism that generates average consumer surplus $co(W^C)(\mu)$ for all $\mu \in [0,1]$ and $T\geq 1$ given that the seller prices myopically.
-Let $\alpha^C \in \mathcal{A}^M$ correspond to this promotion policy.
-Moreover, let $\sigma^C$ correspond to a signaling mechanism that achieves this expected consumer surplus with a signal space of cardinality 2 (e.g. $S = \{s',s''\}$): the existence of such a mechanism that achieves the payoff with the reduced signal space is established by Proposition \ref{lemma:RevenueEquivalence}.
-We will adjust the promotion policy slightly at off-path beliefs below to establish an equilibrium.
+Let $\bA^C \in \mathcal{A}^S$ be a promotion policy defined by solving problem \eqref{eq: ConfoundingProblemSimple} for all beliefs $\mu\in[0,1]$ as we describe in \S\ref{sec: OptSimplePolicies} and Appendix~\ref{app:DesigningSimplePolicies}.
+By the construction of Appendix~\ref{app:DesigningSimplePolicies}, there exists a signaling mechanism $\sigma^C$ that, together with the promotion policy $\bA^C$, generate average consumer surplus of $co(W^C)(\mu_0)$ given any~$\mu_0\in[0,1]$ and $T\geq 1$, given that the seller makes myopic pricing decisions.
+Moreover, as described in Appendix~\ref{app:DesigningSimplePolicies} and formally shown in Proposition \ref{lemma:RevenueEquivalence}, we can take $\sigma^C$ as a simple signaling mechanism (i.e., that has a signal space of cardinality 2, e.g. $S = \{s',s''\}$).
+We will adjust the promotion policy at off-path beliefs below to establish an equilibrium.